Stefan4D/Bootstrap-Portfolio/README.md

 ## Learning Outcome

-I have learned how to make use of the Bootstrap library for rapidly prototyping and iterating on an application design.
+- I have learned how to make use of the Bootstrap library for rapidly prototyping and iterating on an application design.

-I found the Bootstrap Grid system to much simpler to use than the raw CSS required to build out a grid or a set of flexbox containers and items.
+- I found the Bootstrap Grid system to much simpler to use than the raw CSS required to build out a grid or a set of flexbox containers and items.

-I have also learned how to customise Bootstrap cards to achieve my desired hover effect, separating two parts of the card to achieve the end result.
+- I have also learned how to customise Bootstrap cards to achieve my desired hover effect, separating two parts of the card to achieve the end result.

+- I have learned how to customise Bootstrap using Sass, contained within the file [here](./sass/main.scss).

 ## Resources Used